-As an AIM-listed Company, ReNeuron intends to adopt as far as possible the principles of the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”).
+As an AIM-listed Company, ReNeuron will report against the principles of the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”).
 The QCA Code identifies ten principles to be followed in order for companies to deliver growth in long term shareholder value, encompassing and efficient, effective and dynamic management framework accompanied by good communication to promote confidence and trust.

 1.Establish a strategy and business model which promote long-term value for shareholders